 15 Essential Graphic Design Interview Questions *

-Toptal sourced essential questions that the best graphic designers can answer.
+Toptal sourced essential questions that the best Graphic Designers can answer.
 Driven from our community, we encourage experts to submit questions and offer feedback.

 Hire a Top Graphic Designer Now

-Toptal logois an exclusive network of the top freelance software developers, designers, finance experts, product managers, and project managers in the world.
+Toptal logois an exclusive network of the top freelance software developers, designers, marketing experts, product managers, project managers, and finance experts in the world.
 Top companies hire Toptal freelancers for their most important projects.

 Interview Questions